 5. Experiment With Texture

-While most berets are made from wool, you might want to mix up your look every so often with a beret made from a different material, such as faux leather, cotton or suede.
+While most berets are made from wool, you might want to mix up your look every so often with a beret made from a different material, such as leather, cotton or suede.
 Matching the material of your beret to the feel of your outfit can enhance your overall look.
 You'll also love the way different beret patterns and designs come across when made with a different material.